MorganConrad/serviceworkers/00_intro.md

 ## Lifecycle

 ### install
-Fired once when a ServiceWorker is first fetched, or browser detects a change in the code.
+ - Fired once when a ServiceWorker is first fetched, or browser detects a change in the code.
-(or Developer Tools > Application > Service Workers, check "Update on reload") Since you know you are online here, install usually downloads and caches vital files.
+ - (or Developer Tools > Application > Service Workers, check "Update on reload")
+ - Since you know you are online, install usually downloads and caches vital files.
-Normally, the new SW will enter a "waiting" state, until the previous SW is idle (all it's clients/pages are closed).
+ - New SW will enter a "waiting" state, until the previous SW is idle (all it's clients/pages are closed).

 #### Gotchas / Ideas
- - May want a "cache-buster" dummy query to avoid browser cacheing.  (see SW_02.js)
+ - **Set short cache-control headers for your service worker file!**.
  - install SW during some idle time... onLoad()?
- - instead of hardcoding filenames to install, GET a json file?
+ - instead of hard coding filenames to install, GET a json file?
 [Example Code](https://serviceworke.rs/json-cache.html)
+ - May want a "cache-buster" dummy query to avoid browser caching.  (see SW_02.js)
  - It's safe/required to use Promises and ES6 in the ServiceWorker.
 Don't use them for the registerSW.js code.
  - Always(?) install a nice "/offline.html" page.
  - Split into "critical" and "nice to haves"?  (in separate caches?)
  - Periodically clean out old or lesser used cache - send a message?
  - Periodically "phone home" to look for updates or kill switches?
- - In theory you can use `async await` instead of Promises but these seem to be many gotchas right now.
+ - In theory you can use `async await` instead of Promises but many gotchas right now.
  - Smartly "recycle" assets between caches when upgrading???
  - consider a library like Swivel to simplify postMessage API
- - beware renaming the SW file, since the _index.html may be cached._  Set short cache-control headers for it.
+ - beware renaming the SW file, since the _index.html may be cached._
  - Put explicit timestamp or version number in SW to ensure reinstall.

 [>](#activate)